DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Google ultimately sell to us are our practices, our own gaze.
 What Google also sells, is advertisement space along with the audience who will be exposed to it.
 The real product is the user and the true customers are the advertisers.
-Google and Facebook, have every reason to offer their services for free to the highest possible number of users, in order to increase the visibility of ad-space it sells to companies.
+Google and Facebook have every reason to offer their services for free to the highest possible number of users, in order to increase the visibility of ad-space it sells to companies.